Alternatives for Youth

 YWCA of Hamilton

-Follow on Twitter, Facebook and Instagram.
+Follow on Facebook, Instagram and X.

-YWCA Hamilton strengthens women’s and girls’ voices, broadens their choices, builds dynamic leadership and provides essential and meaningful services that promote safe, inclusive, and equitable communities.
-We root our work in the strengths and achievements of feminism and recognize that an investment in girls and women builds a stronger future for everyone.
-We are committed to diversity and inclusion to address the ever-changing needs of our communities.
 YWCA Hamilton programs are inclusive of all women, non-binary, gender-fluid and trans individuals of all genders.
 We respect and support women’s and girls’ choices to build better futures for themselves and their families.
 We work in community and partnership with local, national and international movements and organizations to achieve equity and justice for women, girls and families.
 We are responsible and accountable to the people and communities we serve.

 905 522 9922 ext 135